 He doesn’t look at me, but I examine him for a minute before closing the door.
 He’s stopped moving and he’s got his arms crossed across his chest.
 He’s holding his neck at a weird angle.
 I wonder if he needs a smoke, a chew, or a drink.
 It’s probably hard for him to be sober around me.
 I consider giving him permission to do what he needs to cope, but I think it would either embarrass or anger him.

 Retrieving the stray chocolate from its spot near the brake pedal, I toss it toward an overflowing garbage can and watch it bounce off the side and land on the ground.
-There’s a fair amount of steam coming from the engine and it occurs to me it needs a break too.
+There’s a fair amount of steam coming from the engine and it occurs to me that I need a break too.
 Following a cracked cement path, I arrive at a small patch of dirt filled with cigarette butts, discarded soda and beer cans, and several thin pine cones.

-I check my cellphone for messages, but I don’t have a signal out here.
-The last few days I’ve received a flurry of texts and IG messages from friends I haven’t seen in a long time letting me know they are here for me if I need anything.
+I check my cell phone for messages, but I don’t have a signal out here.
+In the last few days, I’ve received a flurry of texts and IG messages from friends I haven’t seen in a long time letting me know they are here for me if I need anything.
 It’s hard to tell them I feel very little at my grandmother’s death.
 I can’t imagine what I might need.

 “It’s okay, kitty,” I say.
 “Are you hungry?”